hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 4.5.0 =
+* Added support for Jetpack forms in block theme templates.
 * Fixed frontend error when recaptcha was activated in wpDiscuz.
 * Fixed unconditional forcing hCaptcha in Jetpack forms.